Infineon/mtb-wifi-cert-tester/README.md

 Open a serial terminal.
 On Linux and macOS, you can use any terminal application.
 On Windows, open the "modus-shell" app from the Start menu.

-1. Run the following command:
+1. Run the following command to clone the repo and get all the assets:

    ```
    git clone https://github.com/cypresssemiconductorco/mtb-anycloud-wifi-cert-tester